 The initial evaluation must be conducted and the CCC convened within 50 school days of the date the school receives your written consent.
-If your child has participated in a response to intervention (Rtl) process and has not made adequate progress within an appropriate period of time, the school must conduct the initial evaluation and convene the CCC within 20 school days of the date it receives your written consent.
+If your child has participated in a response to intervention (RtI) process and has not made adequate progress within an appropriate period of time, and the school initiates a request for an educational evaluation, the school must conduct the initial evaluation and convene the CCC within 20 school days of the date it receives your written consent.

-How do I get a copy of the initial evaluation report and can I meet with someone who can explain the evaluation results to me before the initial CCC meeting?
+How do I get a copy of the initial evaluation report, and can I meet with someone who can explain the evaluation results to me before the initial CCC meeting?

 At the time you provide your written consent for the initial evaluation, you may request that the school provide you with a copy of the evaluation report and/or request a meeting with someone who can explain the evaluation results prior to the initial CCC meeting.
 Upon your request, the school must provide you with a copy of the report and arrange a meeting with someone who can explain the evaluation results.
-Both of these things must occur at least five (5) school days prior to the initial CCC meeting.
+Both of these things must occur at least 5 school days prior to the initial CCC meeting.
 If you do not request that a copy of the report be provided prior to the CCC meeting, the school will provide you with a copy at the initial CCC meeting.